wormhole-foundation/wormhole/algorand/MEMORY.md

 [/algorand/TmplSig.py#L152](https://github.com/wormhole-foundation/wormhole/blob/0af600ddde4f507b30ea043de66033d7383f53af/algorand/TmplSig.py#L152)

 To summarize, this is how allocation works: a special program opts in to the wormhole contract, thereby allowing wormhole to write memory into the program’s account, then transfers ownership of the account to wormhole.
-Since the address of this account is derived from the program’s bytecode, the addresses are reconstructable deterministically, and a given account with such an address cannot have been created any other way than by executing that program with the expected arguments.
+Since the address of this account is derived from the program’s bytecode, the addresses are reconstructible deterministically, and a given account with such an address cannot have been created any other way than by executing that program with the expected arguments.

 <a id="orgf176818"></a>